 Nagatoro is definitely one of the easiest nature break from Tokyo, being only about two hours away from the big city!
 And the quiet town in Saitama prefecture becomes quite busy every sunny weekends with the capital inhabitants looking for a refreshing escape.
-The main activity to be found in Nagatoro, since the early 20th century, is boat rafting on the Arakawa river.
-Nowadays, canoes and inflatable boats are also available, but the traditional way is to follow the stream on gondolas.
+The main activity to be found in Nagatoro, since the early 20th century, is river boating on the Arakawa river.
+Nowadays, canoes and inflatable boats are also available, but the traditional way is to follow the stream on the wooden made boats.

 Walking along the river from Iwadatami is also possible and allows one to catch glimpses of the rafting boat and explore the rock formation.
 Beware of the snake to be found there on quiet days (they mostly remain hidden when too many people are around).